JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 4,000,000 × -0.3016 = **-1,206,400**

 ### 9 German Political Opponents - victims of terror

+Context: In the first months of 1933, a wave of "unparalleled state-sponsored terror" was unleashed against Communists, Social Democrats, and other opponents.
+Thousands were dragged into makeshift SA prisons and concentration camps like Dachau, where they were "savagely beaten, tortured, and in some cases murdered."

 **A. 1933-34 Terror**
 • ΔOS(Opponents) = -0.50 (loss of freedom, torture, livelihood)